+This form was developed by the land use committee of the Rockland Neighbourhood Association.
+When a development proposal requires rezoning, the applicant is advised to consult with the immediate neighbours so that their concerns can be considered.
+Please read this form carefully, checking the statements with which you are in agreement, and signing the bottom to indicate that you have been informed about this development proposal.
+You are encouraged to provide comments; however, your ultimate position need not be declared until after the community meeting.
+That would be the time to write a letter to Mayor and Council, if you so chose.

-I have reviewed in full the proposal and plans for the development at 750 rembersh I am aware of both the existing zoning and proposed zoning.
-I have been informed of the proposed number of dwellings.
-The plans I have seen include clearly-indicated heights, setbacks, and site coverage, plus context drawings to show views of how the development will fit the surroundings from all four sides I have been informed that there is no blasting or tree removal proposed.
+I have reviewed in full the proposal and plans for the development at 750 rember don K.S.

+The plans I have seen include clearly-indicated heights, setbacks, and site coverage, plus context drawings to show views of how the development will fit the surroundings from all four sides

+I have been informed that there is no blasting or tree removal proposed.

 Or .

 A proposal for blasting or tree removal has been explained to me.

+.
 The proposed landscaping for our common property line is acceptable to me.

 The proponent's explanation addressed my major questions about the proposal.

 I realize that the plans I have seen may change considerably, and that it would also be in my best interest to view the plans presented at the community meeting.

-Please check one of the following to indicate your objection to or support for this development as it has been proposed to date. ✓ I support the concept being proposed at this time.
-I do not have an opinion at this time.
-I am opposed to this development as it has been proposed.
-I have the following comments or concerns about the proposal (please add a sheet): Signature(s) of the owner(s): Date: Thurs, Aug 5 Address of the owner(s): 750-7 Pemberton Rd.
+Please check one of the following to indicate your objection to or support for this development as it has been proposed to date.

+\checkmark I support the concept being proposed at this time.

+I have the following comments or concerns about the proposal (please add a sheet):

+Signature(s) of the owner(s):

+Date: Fhure, Aug 5 Address of the owner(s): 750-7 Pemberton Rd.
 Thank you.
-Please do not hesitate to contact the appropriate director for zoning in the Rockland Neighbourhood Association (www.rockland.bc.ca) if you have any questions or concerns.
+Please do not hesitate to contact the appropriate director for zoning in the Rockland.
+Neighbourhood Association (www.rockland.bc.ca) if you have any questions or concerns.

-Be at Peace in your garden 1618 Warren Gardens Victoria BC V8S 1T1
+Be at Peace in your garden 1618 Warren Gardens Victoria BC V8S 1TI 250-382-3552 mmm.edibella.com

-250-382-3552 www.edibella.com